tspence/swashbuckle-doc-tools/PatchNotes.md

 * All files need to go in the `tools/` folder rather than the `lib/` folder.
 * Add a `<packageTypes><packageType name="DotnetTool" /></packageTypes>` section to the NuSpec file.
 * Add a `DotNetToolSettings.xml` file to the tools folder.
+* The file must be named `DotnetToolSettings.xml` exactly; any capitalization differences cause it to fail.

 # 1.1.1
 August 18, 2023